sandeepmukherjee/calltrace/README.md

-ftrace is a tool that traces the execution of a program written in C language. ftrace can work with large, multi-threaded programs.
+calltrace is a tool that traces the execution of a program written in C language. calltrace can work with large, multi-threaded programs.
 To use:

-1. Add ftrace.c to the build.
+1. Add calltrace.c to the build.
 Customize as needed.

 2. Add gcc flag -finstrument-functions to build.
 Also add -g and turn off optimizations (-O0).

 3. Load build.
 Run tests.
-This should produce /tmp/ftrace-PID.log, where PID is the process-id of the process.
+This should produce /tmp/calltrace-PID.log, where PID is the process-id of the process.
    Note, the instrumented program will experience significant slowdown.

 4. On the target system, run:
-    genscript.pl /tmp/ftrace-NNN.log > /tmp/gdbscript
+    genscript.pl /tmp/calltrace-PID.log > /tmp/gdbscript

 5. Run gdb on target executable.
 In gdb prompt type:
     (gdb) source gdbscript.
     This will create /tmp/gdbsyms

 6. Run:
-    ./parse_ftrace.pl /tmp/ftrace-NNNN.log > ftrace.txt
+    ./parselog.pl /tmp/calltrace-PID.log > calltrace.txt
-    Note, parse_ftrace.pl uses /tmp/gdbsyms as input.
+    Note, parselog.pl uses /tmp/gdbsyms as input.
 The pathname is hardcoded.

-7. ftrace.txt is human-readable.
+7. calltrace.txt is human-readable.
 You can also run:
-   ./stacks.pl ftrace.txt to obtain list of all stacks.
+   ./stacks.pl calltrace.txt to obtain list of all stacks.

 Here's a small portion of trace logs showing sqlite3 in action:
 18:34:22: 7f7ff7a10700 -->                        sqlite3Strlen30